IFS Therapy App · Between-Session Support

 Somatic IFS prompts

 Parts often live in the body.
 Unblend offers short somatic prompts — breath, sensation, posture — to support embodied awareness as a path into Parts work.
+We unpack that overlap in somatic therapy vs IFS.

 HIPAA-compliant when used with a therapist